-PART 3: INTERVIEWS
+PART III - THE INTERVIEWS

 After my stay in Boston, I returned to Paris and then arranged to meet in London with British philosopher Galen Strawson, who happens to be a colleague of Robert Kane at the University of Texas at Austin, only he wasn’t there during my earlier visit.
 On the free will debate, Strawson is often categorized as a “hard determinist,” which means that he is essentially a tenant of the Standard Argument against free will: whether the world is deterministic or indeterministic, ultimate responsibility for our acts is impossible, seeing as we are either entirely caused or entirely subject to chance (and so, in the end, the libertarian kind of free will, which is the one he agrees we are really after, is not possible).
-At the same time, inheriting the ideas of his father, P. F. Strawson, also a prominent philosopher, he claims that the feeling of free will, perhaps akin to an emotion, and more importantly the first person experience of agency is not only unlikely to go away even if determinism were proven true, but practically useful for psychological well-being and social cohesion.
+At the same time, inheriting the ideas of his father, P. F. Strawson, also a prominent philosopher, he claims that the feeling of free will, perhaps akin to an emotion, and more importantly the first person experience of agency is not only unlikely to go away even if determinism were proven to be true, but practically useful for psychological well-being and social cohesion.

 Strawson has spoken out against both premises, claiming that the empirical claim is overstated – not everyone is narrative and there is probably a much more nuanced spectrum of how people relate to their selves and their past – and that the normative one is plainly wrong: you can absolutely be happy without being narrative.
 To specify his point, Strawson distinguishes “diachronic” people whose sense of self is greatly integrated into the broader story of their life and “episodic” people whose sense of self is far more concentrated in the present with less connection to their past and future selves.

 In June 2014, I was also fortunate enough to visit Petra and this is an experience to which I am still very connected, cognitively speaking.
 When I think of it, I was definitely there.
 It feels mine, still.
 And so the important question for me to sort out is whether the strength of my cognitive connection to past experiences is a function of time; in other words, is it just a matter of time before my trip to Petra feels, to future me, like an experience enjoyed by a different past me?
 Or is there something else which could account for the disconnect?

 I believe I partly have an answer to this.
 First of all, time does play a role - we naturally feel closer to experiences that just happened than to those long past.
 But I don’t think time is a sufficient force to break the connection, it can only weaken it.
-If I look at my own past, I believe the main reason for the disconnection is the lack of actual coherence and continuity to my past life itself.
+If I look at my own past, I believe the main reason for the subjective disconnection is the lack of objective coherence and continuity to my past life itself.

 I spoke earlier of Gazzaniga’s “interpreter module” in the left brain, the function of which is to tie all experiences together and construct the story of our lives.
 In other words, the “interpreter module” is probably the “narrator” underlying narrativity.
 To do its job, maybe the interpreter requires a degree of “objective” consistency (i.e. a consistency in living situations, social surroundings, ambitions, projects, etc.) without which it struggles to provide a sufficiently good thread to create “subjective” consistency.
-And indeed, the subjective disconnect I feel to my past is mostly salient regarding objectively disconnected periods of my life, which has indeed been made up of a patchwork of endeavors with little consistency, all lasting anywhere between 1 and 5 years, and all very self-contained: a different city, a different occupation, a different immediate goal, a different parental situation, a different girlfriend and different friend groups Perhaps my interpreter module is simply struggling to explain it in any coherent sense, and consequently, the more “objectively” isolated or removed from the present a period of my life is, the harder it is to fit into any coherent “subjective” story linked with who I am today.
+And indeed, the subjective disconnect I feel to my past is most salient with regards to objectively disconnected periods of my life, which has indeed been made up of a patchwork of endeavors with little consistency, all lasting anywhere between 1 and 5 years, and all very self-contained: a different city, a different occupation, a different immediate goal, a different parental situation, a different girlfriend and different friend groups.
+Perhaps my interpreter module is simply struggling to explain it in any coherent sense, and consequently, the more “objectively” isolated or removed from the present a period of my life is, the harder it is to fit into any coherent “subjective” story linked with who I am today.